pineconedata/pineconedata.github.io/_posts/2024-08-12-basketball-select-ml-ols.md

 There is no direct statistical test for weak exogeneity, so we'll treat this as more of a logical check than a mathematical one.
 For our basketball player statistics model, weak exogeneity would mean that the statistics we're using as predictors (such as minutes played, field goals attempted, etc.) are not themselves influenced by unmeasured factors that also affect fantasy points.
 Based on our understanding of the domain, this makes rough logical sense and we'll consider this assumption satisfied.

-# Wrap Up
+# Wrap up

-In today's article, we covered the basics of machine learning and learned how to select an appropriate machine learning model.
-In the next post, we'll cover how to actually train the model.
+In this guide, we moved from exploratory analysis and visualization into machine learning.
+We framed the project as a supervised regression problem, chose fantasy points as the target variable, selected candidate input features, and explained why ordinary least squares linear regression is a reasonable baseline model.

+In the next part, we'll train ordinary least squares linear regression models using the engineered basketball dataset.
+We'll create train/test splits, fit the models, compare feature sets, and save the trained models for evaluation.

-Also, all of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).
+All of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).

+For the full project overview, including the project roadmap and links to every article, see the [Basketball Data Science Project](/projects/basketball-data-science-project/) page.

 ## Articles in this Series

 1. [Acquiring and Combining the Datasets](/2024-04-11-basketball-data-acquisition/)
 2. [Cleaning and Preprocessing the Data](/2024-05-02-basketball-data-cleaning-preprocessing/)
 3. [Engineering New Features](/2024-05-30-basketball-feature_engineering/)